07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 Put differently, we never play the victim card.

-To note it: When we then engage with matters of injustice from the past, we do so from an entirely different disposition.
-(We address the injustice from a place of freedom and health – rather from hurt or bitterness, or as if our value were in any way going to be affected by or connected to the other person’s response.
-This applies in families – which is where I have plenty of experience – as also in treaty settlements – and kaumatua who have led the claims to the Waitangi Tribunal on behalf of their Iwi come to mind, who are genuinely full of grace and peace!).
+An unexpected outcome is that we then stand to again stand for justice – but now do so from an entirely different disposition.
+We address the injustice from a place of freedom and health – rather than from hurt or bitterness, or as if our value were in any way going to be affected by the other person’s response.

 CONCLUSION: So, as Christians – how can we help?